Private payments

 14 SDK & MCP Server

-Framework-specific wrappers for CrewAI and LangChain are scaffolded in @pas/agent-crewai and @pas/agent-langchain.
+Framework-specific wrappers for CrewAI and LangChain are scaffolded in @peekaboopay/agent-crewai and @peekaboopay/agent-langchain.
 These translate SDK calls into framework-native tool interfaces.

 15 SDK Reference